 Contact: Mr Stuart Davies, Curriculum Leader for Design & Technology

-Year 8 classes are set based on students performance throughout Year 7.
-Groups are arranged into a top set for boys, a top set for girls and then 2 mixed ability groups for boys and girls on each side of the year group.
-Both PE and Health & wellbeing lessons are taught in single sex groups.
-This enables the curriculum design to provide opportunities for different skills to be mastered.
+Year 8 classes are set based on students’ performance throughout Year 7.
+Groups are arranged into a high-performing group for boys, a high-performing group for girls, and two mixed-ability groups for boys and girls on each side of the year group.

 Contact: Mr James Gentry, Curriculum Leader for PE

-Throughout Year 8 the following subjects are taught within a student's tutor group: Art, Careers & Enterprise, Character in Action, French, Geography, History, Learning about Life, Music, Science & Spanish.
+Throughout Year 8 the following subjects are taught within a student's tutor group: Art, Careers & Enterprise, Character in Action, Drama, French, Geography, History, Learning about Life, Music, & Spanish.
 For any queries about tutor group arrangements please contact your child's Head of Community.